OpenSprites/OpenSprites-next/DMCA.md

 Please note:
  - You will be expected to provide sufficient evidence that you are the copyright holder.
  - You will be expected to identify which asset on our site is violating copyright law.
  - We can not handle DMCA Requests 24/7.
-It may take up to 72 hours for your request to be processed.
+It may take up to 3 business days for your request to be processed.